zhangdongdong7/scenarios/python/lab-python-virtual-env/step3.md

 # Different Python Version

-We also can create a virtual environment by using the python version that we want.
+We can also create a virtual environment using the python version we want.

-e.g. create a python3 virtual environment, first, we must know where the python3 is:
+e.g. create a Python3 virtual environment, first, we must know where the Python3 is:

 ```bash